infiniteloom/project4-frontend/readme.md

 ## Additional Libraries

 - Vue.js (DOM manipulation, sending and retrieving data to and from the backend)
-- Bootstrap (nav bar, modal menus, grid gallery, footer, mobile responsiveness)
+- Bulma (nav bar, footer, mobile responsiveness)
+- BeautifulSoup (Python-based web scraper used to scrape real-world property listings from existing sites to populate the Haven database)